-Backcountry skiing is an amazing way to enjoy winter, and it is something every avid skier should try at some point in their life.
-While in-bounds skiing is also a lot of fun, being in the backcountry gives you a sense of how impressive and powerful the snow-brushed mountains can be.
+Backcountry skiing is a fantastic way to enjoy winter, and it is something every avid skier should try at some point in their life.
+You’ll always want to be prepared when you venture off-piste, and having a good backcountry ski jacket will pay off immensely.

 Who Should Get This

 If you plan on doing any backcountry skiing, you’re going to need a backcountry jacket.
 While you could get away with a more resort-style jacket in a pinch, the design and features of all the options listed here are intended to match the rigors and challenges of backcountry skiing.

 These will work well for all types of backcountry skiing, from long-distance tours to a day of hiking to untouched powder.
 They are lightweight, comfortable, and built to effectively block out wind and snow.

 If you only plan on skiing in-bounds at a resort, you don’t necessarily need a backcountry jacket.
 Of course, you could still use one of these jackets at a resort, but they tend to be a little more expensive than your standard ski jacket.